 Make Sure Kids are Involved in Gift Giving

-It sure is easy for kids to think Christmas is all about them.
-It’s also easy for Mom and Dad to do all the Christmas shopping.
+It’s easy for kids to think Christmas is all about them.
+It’s also easy for parents to do all the Christmas shopping.
 But letting kids get presents for other relatives and siblings lets them know that Christmas is about both giving and receiving.